reload/cover-service/importers/README.md

-# DDB Cover Service
+# DDB Cover Service Importers

-This is the codebase for the [DDB Cover Service](https://cover.dandigbib.org/api).
-The service provides an API to search for cover images for library materials.
-Search input must be a known identifier type such as 'isbn', 'pid', 'faust', etc. and one or more actual ids.
-Response is a list of cover image URLs by id, format and size.
+This is the indexer and cover importer for DDB Cover Service.

 # License